akabetso/Proteomics_DIA_anylysis_using_OpenSwathWorkflow/README.md

 **Figure 3:** Protein inference pyprophet report

 The q-/s value plot shows the relationship between false positive rate (q-value) and true positive rate (s-value).
 Typically we expect to see a curve that rises sharply indicating a strong ability to distinguish true from false positives.
 In our case, at q-value > 0.4, the system is unable to differentiate between false positive and true positive.
-Tthe curve levels off too early suggesting weaker performance.
+The curve levels off too early suggesting weaker performance.

 Generally, I did not have a good seperation between the target proteins and the false positive. what is important to do here is to rerum the workflow and consider using OpenSwathWorkflow in a Docker container.
 I proceeded to statiscal anylis to complete the pipelinge but reduced the q-value to pass the filter and to see some peptides. but this peptides are not confident since we can't tell if they are false positive or not based on the q-value.

 ## SWATH2stats